Serialcomms/COM-Port-Configuration-VBA/README.md

 The text **Select Com Port** is clickable.
 - Mouse hovering over it will show a 'Supertext' message with the number of ports available and the last port scan time.
-- Clicking it will perform another com port scan and update the srop-down box below it.
+- Clicking it will perform another com port scan and update the drop-down box below it.
 - Text will change to **Detect Com Port** if no ports are available.

 </p>